hgeaydem/openshift-virt-labs/docs/workshop/content/console.md

-Now that you've had a chance to dive into how OpenShift Virtualization works at a very deep level, let's spend a little time looking at an equally important component of the OpenShift virtualization experience: **the User Interface (UI)**.
+Now that you've had a chance to dive into how OpenShift Virtualization works at a very deep level, let's spend a little time looking at an equally important component of the OpenShift Virtualization experience: **the User Interface (UI)**.

 As with all Red Hat products OpenShift Virtualization offers a rich CLI allowing administrators to easily script repetitive actions, dive deep into components, and create almost infinite levels of configuration.

-In these labs you've used both `virtctl`, the OpenShift virtualisation client, and `oc`, the OpenShift Container Platform client, to do many tasks.
+In these labs you've used both `virtctl`, the OpenShift Virtualization client, and `oc`, the OpenShift Container Platform client, to do many tasks.

 However, the need for an easy to use, developer friendly user experience is also a key value for OpenShift and OpenShift Virtualization.
 Let's take a look at some of the outcomes and actions from the previous labs and how they can be achived and used from within OpenShift's exceptional UI.